A twist on homemade pasta.

 - After mixing, added a dash more flour.

-I started making the raviolis in a jumbo ravioli tray, but the dough was too elastic and they sank too deep.
+- I started out making the Red pepper Raviolis in a jumbo ravioli tray, but the dough was too elastic and they sank too deep.
 That method went right out the window.
-The best ravioli option for this dough turned out to be using two sized cookie cutters and forming the ravioli’s individually.
+The best ravioli option for this dough turned out to be using two round cookie cutters and forming the ravioli’s individually.